dromeroc/starter-hugo-academic/content/research/research.md

 ----

 ### **Working Papers**
+- ["Expenditure Heterogeneity, Nominal Rigidities, and Aggregate Fluctuations,"](https://www.bcentral.cl/documents/33528/133326/DTBC_1000.pdf/7fe4cec9-da1a-a0f6-c774-a88f82187dcf?t=1699624306613) with Benjamín García, [Mario Giarda](https://www.mariogiarda.com) y [Carlos Lizama](https://clizama.github.io) Working Papers 1000, 2023, Central Bank of Chile
+{{< spoiler text="Abstract" >}}
+We examine the impact of income heterogeneity on macroeconomic dynamics by analyzing households' expenditure decisions across different goods over the business cycle.
+Using Chilean transaction-level expenditure data, we observe income-dependent systematic variations in expenditure shares over the business cycle, suggesting a relevant role for non-homothetic preferences.
+We embed these preferences into a Heterogeneous Agent New Keynesian model and analyze their influence on the transmission of fiscal transfers.
+We find two novel channels associated with non-homotheticities: aggregate consumption sensitivity to income and insurance through expenditure switching.
+In a calibration for Chile, we find that non-homotheticities lead to substantial amplification of the effects of fiscal transfers of up to fifty percent.
+{{< /spoiler >}}
 - ["Market Incompleteness, Consumption Heterogeneity and Commodity Price Shocks"](https://www.bcentral.cl/documents/33528/133326/DTBC_950.pdf/d0626fea-e870-fa4d-5c85-49caf888fa0c?t=1649774516457)
 Working Papers 950, 2022, Central Bank of Chile
 {{< spoiler text="Abstract" >}}